outdreamer/build-a-cure/docs/tasks/systematize_workflows.md

 			- all functions use the general functions ('find') or a sub-function of them on some interaction level, whether its an interim level between general/structure functions ('select'/'compare') or structural level ('filter')

-	- solution automation workflow variables
+	- solution automation workflow variables/attributes

 		- useful structures applied to solution automation workflows